-The most common symptom of pneumonia is a cough which is moist and dyspnea (difficulty breathing).
-Other symptoms include:
+The most common symptom of pneumonia is a moist cough and dyspnea (difficulty breathing).

 There may be additional symptoms relating to the underlying cause if one is present.
 For example, draining skin lesions and ocular manifestations in cats who have systemic fungal infections.

 Not all cats with pneumonia will display respiratory signs.